rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 ## Changes to Cargo

 Cargo will need to parse the new format for `[features]`.
-For its internal use, it can discard all new information.
+For its non-rustdoc use, it can discard all new information.

 The `cargo doc` invocation will need to do two new things: